AI Realtor: Towards Grounded Persuasive Language Generation for Automated Copywriting: Evaluations

 \subsection{Hallucination Checks}

 For grounded persuasion, it is important to ensure minimal risks of hallucination.
+We distinguish raw factual attributes from higher-level features: attributes such as price, bedrooms, bathrooms, and square footage are supplied directly to the generation model and checked for faithfulness, while predicted features primarily determine which persuasive angles to emphasize.
 Hence, we evaluate the amount of misinformation in the marketing content through fine-grained fact-checking~\citep{min2023factscore}, where we use GPT-4o to assist our hallucination check and set the listing attributes in the dataset as atomic facts.
 Specifically, we consider two types of factual attributes to check, $X_{\text{hard}}$ and $X_{\text{soft}}$.
 For attributes in $X_{\text{hard}}$, we require the attribute description to be completely accurate (e.g., \#(bathrooms)), whereas we allow attributes in $X_{\text{soft}}$ to be roughly accurate (e.g., address).

 Given an attribute set $X$ and a description $L$, we ask the model to perform the following tasks: $\text{supp}(L, X)$ identifies the subset of attributes in $X$ that are mentioned in $L$; $\text{eval}_{\text{hard}}(L, x)$ returns a binary value indicating whether attribute $x$ is accurately described; and $\text{eval}_{\text{soft}}(L, x)$ provides a score from 0 to 10 reflecting the extent to which $x$ is accurately described (see our prompt design in \cref{app: hallucination_experiments_details}).
-We then compute the faithfulness score for attributes in $X_{\text{hard}}$ and $X_{\text{soft}}$ as follows,
+We then compute the faithfulness score for attributes in $X_{\text{hard}}$ and $X_{\text{soft}}$ as follows:

 As shown in \cref{fig: hallucination_comparison}, the model-generated descriptions are mostly faithful to listing information with minimal hallucination under both metrics.
 In contrast, the descriptions from human realtors or SFT model show an even higher level of hallucination.
 After digging into details, we found that this is due to human realtors' (also SFT's) vague description of attributes in $X_{\text{hard}}$ such as the following example, ``\textit{This 4 bedroom, 3.5 bathroom home offers {nearly 2,000} ({ 1,828}) sqft of living space...}''.
 Our \agentname, however, tends to accurately describe factual attributes whenever mentioned, likely due to its preference to copy from context --- interestingly, this preference seems to be forgotten by the model after supervised fine-tuning on human-written descriptions.
 That said, it is debatable whether such vague descriptions of attributes is a true kind of hallucination, though some buyers did complain about this kind of language in the comments of their responses.